Woman with CPAP machine

 Jackery Portable Power Station Explorer 500, 518Wh Outdoor Solar Generator Mobile Lithium Battery Pack with 110V/500W AC Outlet for Home Use, Emergency Backup,Road Trip Camping (Solar Panel Optional)

-At 518wh/140,000mAh, this unit can power a CPAP for anything up to a week, assuming you’re using DC (adapters are sold separately by third parties).
+At 518Wh, this unit can power a CPAP for anything up to a week, assuming you’re using DC (adapters are sold separately by third parties).
 Some machines, particularly when used without humidification, could stretch that number even further.

 A range of ports makes this a versatile charging option across many devices beyond just a CPAP.
 It includes a 500W AC plug, two DC output ports, three standard USB ports, and a car/cigarette adapter socket that lets you connect anything you’d usually power from your vehicle.

 The unit also has a built-in flashlight, which is handy for power outages and other emergencies.
 It’s rechargeable via solar panels, which you can buy separately from Jackery or as part of a bundle.
-Anything from an 80W to a 200W panel will work: the larger the number, the larger the size (and price) but the quicker it’ll charge.

 At the risk of sounding like a broken record, the downside of this unit is largely the same as most other non-CPAP-specific batteries: a DC adapter will be required to get the most efficiency from it.
 Given the high capacity and ability to charge from solar panels, however, it’s less of an issue than usual.